Networking and exchange

 Climate protection is a joint task.
-This is why the Ludwigsburg District Office promotes the exchange and joint learning of the district municipalities on climate protection.
+That is why we promote the exchange and joint learning of the district municipalities on climate protection.
 This includes the following event formats:

-- Round table for climate protection staff in the municipalities (3 times/year)
+- Round table for climate protection staff in the municipalities (3 times a year)

-- Online event series Klimaschutz vor Ort - Kommunen kommen zu Wort with expert input and discussions on various climate protection topics, in cooperation with the Ludwigsburger Energieagentur (LEA) e.
-V. (3x/year), past topics:
+- Online event series Klimaschutz vor Ort - Kommunen kommen zu Wort with expert input and discussions on various topics; in cooperation with the Ludwigsburger Energieagentur (LEA) e.
+V. (3 times a year).
+Past topics have included: financing instruments for municipal projects, sustainable event planning, sustainable refurbishment, official mobility management and climate communication

 19 out of 39 municipalities in the district have staff responsible for climate protection.
 In total, there are 16 climate protection managers (red), 9 officers for climate-neutral administration (light green) and several environmental officers (dark green) in the district municipalities (as of October 2024).